redbadger/crux/docs/src/part-2/shell/android.md

 {{#include ../../../../examples/weather/Android/app/src/main/java/com/crux/example/weather/core/WeatherHandler.kt:handle_http}}
 ```

 `suspend fun http(operation: HttpRequest): HttpResult` — the whole contract in one signature.
 The operation declares that it is answered exactly once with an `HttpResult`, so the method returns one, and nothing in `WeatherHandler` calls `resolve`.
-There is no `render` override either, because `Core` owns it; `timeClear` is the one notification here, so it returns `Unit` and is never resolved.
+There is no `render` override either, because `Core` owns it. `timeClear` returns the `TimerId` once the coroutine running the timer has been cancelled, like every other request.

 `httpHandler.request(...)` is the `suspend` function that wraps OkHttp: